What is Feline Infectious Peritonitis (FIP) in Cats?

 Sad to say that there is no specific and hundred percent sure test for the diagnosis of FIP in cats.
 The biggest challenge in diagnosis is that the FIP virus is a strain of Feline Coronavirus.
 The sign and symptoms of FIP in cats are also variable, so it mimics many other diseases.
 Due to these problems, it may lead to misdiagnosis.
 Despite some manufacturers and labs claiming to test FIP, there is no protocol to distinguish between FIP and FCV.

-Some non-specific tests and markers can add something in diagnosis.
-Antibodies level, the Protein content of fluid, and PCR are among methods that can lead diagnosis but always it would be hard to get accurate and authentic results.
+Some non-specific tests and markers can add something to diagnosis.
+Antibodies level, the Protein content of fluid, and PCR are among methods that can lead to diagnosis but always it would be hard to get accurate and authentic results.
 In the wet form, fluid protein test and globulins ratio can provide evidence to some extent.
 PCR is another method to confirm the presence of Virus but it will not distinguish between strains.
 In the dry form of FIP in cats, it will be more challenging to make a diagnosis.
 The Veterinarian can perform a biopsy and run some other tests.
 Research of Journal of Feline medicine and surgery describes that cats with FIP have a higher concentration of antibodies than normal cats infected with FeCV.

 How to Treat Feline Infectious Peritonitis (FIP) in Cats?